ArtmanG/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-    So that it can inherit the properties from the class it is extending from.
+    So that it can inherit the properties from the class it is extending from. it replaces .call/.apply

 ## Project Set up